Plastics in EECCA

 Our project’s goal is to make significant steps in reducing plastic pollution in the EECCA countries by:

-- Raising awareness about the dangers of plastic waste and toxic additives.
+• Raising awareness about the dangers of plastic, plastic waste and toxic chemicals and additives in plastic production and products.

 Together, we can create lasting change and move towards a plastic-free world.